The Partnership for Freedom is a public-private partnership to spur innovative solutions to human trafficking challenges.

 We need more data that has integrity and relevance, and can be harnessed to communicate not only the scope or the horrors of trafficking, but also the gaps, successes, and improvements along the way.

-The Partnership for Freedom is led by Humanity United, the Department of Justice, the Department of Health and Human Services, the Department of Housing and Urban Development, the Department of State, and the Department of Labor.
-The NoVo Foundation has joined the Partnership for the third challenge, Pathways to Freedom.
-Additional private efforts under the Partnership for Freedom are supported by Steven Spielberg’s Righteous Persons Foundation, the Goldman Sachs 10,000 Women Initiative, and the Ray and Dagmar Dolby Family Fund.
+For the first two challenges, the Partnership for Freedom included the U.S. Department of Justice, Health and Human Services, Housing and Urban Development, State, and Labor.
+Additionally, private efforts for the Partnership for Freedom were supported by Steven Spielberg’s Righteous Persons Foundation, Goldman Sachs’ 10,000 Women Initiative and the Ray and Dagmar Dolby Family Fund.